SeemGoel/AIExtensiveVision_/Session 19/README.md

 ### Features

-Shakespearean Persona: The model is specifically trained on a dataset of Shakespearean works, allowing it to generate text that emulates his distinctive style, vocabulary, and sentence structure.
+- <b>Shakespearean Persona</b>: The model is specifically trained on a dataset of Shakespearean works, allowing it to generate text that emulates his distinctive style, vocabulary, and sentence structure.
-Customizable Output: Control the length of the generated text using the "Sequence Length" parameter.
+- <b>Customizable Output</b>: Control the length of the generated text using the "Sequence Length" parameter.

 ### Live demo:
 https://huggingface.co/spaces/SeemG/TextGenerationWriteLikeShakespeare